July 2018: CCR-FYI SC Bylaws July 2018

 B. At least one representative from each office may attend the meetings of the SC or any Sub-Committee meeting.

-C. Fellows who cannot attend regular steering committee meetings but would like to participate in Colloquium planning and execution, such as include abstract judging and session chair activities.
+C. Fellows who cannot attend regular CCR-FYI SC meetings but would like to participate in Colloquium planning and execution, such as abstract judging and session chair activities.

 Organization and Responsibilities